alemoraru/rag-qa-nlp14/README.md

 --num_queries, -q: The number of queries to evaluate.
 Not required to be set, defaults to all queries.
 Should be used only for debugging purposes to evaluate a smaller subset of queries.
+--retrieval_results_file, -f: The file containing the retrieval results.
+Not required to be set, defaults to the
+                              responseDict.json file found in the root directory of this repository.
 --verbose, -v: Whether to print verbose output.
 Not required to be set, defaults to False.
 ```